TME 65: Why Do Blood Banks Irradiate Donated Blood? A Life-Saving Procedure You Should Know About

 - 3 min read

-Blood donation saves millions of lives every year, but did you know that some donated blood undergoes a special process called irradiation before transfusion?
-This step is crucial for certain patients, yet many people—even regular donors—are unaware of it.
+Blood donation saves millions of lives every year.
+However, did you know that some donated blood undergoes a special process called irradiation before transfusion?
+This step is crucial for certain patients.
+Yet, many people—even regular donors—are unaware of it.

 What Are the Components of Blood?

-Red Blood Cells (RBCs) – Carry oxygen to tissues.
+Red Blood Cells (RBCs) – They carry oxygen to tissues.

 Part of the immune system.

-Plasma – The liquid portion containing proteins and antibodies.
+Plasma – The liquid portion contains proteins and antibodies.

-While all these components are essential, white blood cells can sometimes cause problems in donated blood—especially for certain high-risk patients.
+While all these components are essential, white blood cells can sometimes cause issues in donated blood, especially for certain high-risk patients.

 Why Are White Blood Cells Troublesome in Donated Blood?

-White blood cells are part of the immune system, but in donated blood, they can:
+White blood cells are part of the immune defense, but they can create complications in transfusions.
+Here’s why:

-Attack the recipient’s body if the donor and recipient are closely related (a condition called Transfusion-Associated Graft-vs-Host Disease or TA-GVHD).
+White blood cells may attack the recipient’s body, particularly if the donor and recipient are closely related.
+This condition is known as Transfusion-Associated Graft-vs-Host Disease or TA-GVHD.

 Who Is at Risk?

-Not everyone requires irradiated blood, but these patients must receive it to avoid fatal complications:
+Not everyone needs irradiated blood.
+However, certain patients must receive it to avoid potentially fatal complications:

 1. Immunocompromised Patients

-Bone marrow/stem cell transplant recipients (their immune system is suppressed).
+Bone marrow/stem cell transplant recipients, whose immune systems are suppressed.

 2. Newborns & Premature Babies